TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Sungei Buloh Wetland Reserve

 Singapore is often hailed as ‘The Garden City’ for good reason.
-Amid the towering skyscrapers, HDB blocks and shopping malls lie an abundance of lush greenery, making nature reserves and parks popular spots for outdoor activities among Singaporeans.
+Amidst the towering skyscrapers, HDB blocks and shopping malls lie an abundance of lush greenery, making nature reserves and parks popular spots for outdoor activities among Singaporeans.
+If you’re game for a day of wandering around marshlands with monitor lizards, crocodiles, and mudskippers galore, visit Sungei Buloh Wetland Reserve for a fun countryside getaway.

-Note: As crocodiles have been spotted around the area, do heed the warning signs and do not approach, provoke or feed them.
+Note: As crocodiles have been spotted around the area, do heed the warning signs and do not approach, provoke, or feed them.

 Map Of Sungei Buloh